1997–98 Chicago Bulls season

 The 1997–98 Chicago Bulls season was the 32nd season for the Chicago Bulls in the National Basketball Association.
-The Bulls entered the regular season as the two-time defending NBA champions, and in the Finals, they met the Utah Jazz in a rematch from the prior year's NBA Finals and just like that year, they would go on to defeat the Jazz in six games to win their sixth championship in eight years and complete the franchise's second "3-peat".
+The Bulls entered the regular season as the 2-time defending NBA champions, and in the Finals, they met the Utah Jazz in a rematch from the prior year's NBA Finals and just like that year, they would go on to defeat the Jazz in six games to win their sixth championship in eight years and complete the franchise's second "3-peat".

+Season summary

+Off-season

 During the off-season, the Bulls acquired Scott Burrell from the Golden State Warriors, and signed free agent Joe Kleine.
-However, All-Star forward Scottie Pippen would miss the first half of the regular season due to an injured toe on his left foot sustained from the 1997 NBA playoffs.
+However, All-Star forward Scottie Pippen would miss the first half of the regular season, due to an injured toe on his left foot sustained from the 1997 NBA playoffs.
+Without Pippen, the Bulls started by winning the 1997 McDonald's Championship overseas in Paris, France in October, with Michael Jordan being named the Most Valuable Player.